compose-spec/compose-spec/spec.md

 Compose implementations MUST set `com.docker.compose.project` and `com.docker.compose.network` labels.

+### profiles

+`profiles` defines a list of named profile for network to be enabled.
+When not set, network is always enabled

 ### external

 If set to `true`, `external` specifies that this network’s lifecycle is maintained outside of that of the application.